1Thessalonians 2:5-6

 Flattery disarms us—we really never know what to say.
 When people criticize me, I know what to say, but I never know what to say when someone flatters me.
 It disarms a person...

 Paul never used flattery.
 There is a group of wealthy laymen across this country who are literally owned by the people who flatter them.
 If a Christian work or program doesn’t butter them up, they are not the least bit interested in helping that program financially.
 God pity the church or the work that must depend on men who require flattery and compliments before they will give their support to the work.
 I think this is one of the curses in the Christian church today.
-(McGee, J V: Thru the Bible Commentary: Thomas Nelson or Logos)
+(McGee, J V: Thru the Bible Commentary: Thomas Nelson)

 F B Meyer wrote about how tempting it is to flatter others...